Dynaudio Special 40 Speaker Review. Are they really that Special?

 But back to high cost speakers vs lower cost…

 Sadly I used to think that the more you spend the better the sound you will get.
 These days HiFi is a tricky thing.
 Costs have gone through the roof for some amps, pre amps, dacs and speakers.
-Hell, even cables can cost a small fortune these days (and should be considered as important as your amp, source, etc).
+Hell, even cables can cost a small fortune these days (and should be considered as important as your amp, source, etc when shopping in the higher end realm os sound).
 But over these last 25 years or so I have learned quite a bit about this HiFi game and realized that sometimes, it can be the little things that really leave an impression on me.

 Speaking of little things.